 - All applications shall be submitted online at campbellaward.org/file-share. - A signed submittal application form must be included with the completed application.

-A fillable PDF form can be found at the end of this Information Packet. - · Submittals must be written in English. - Narrative submittals must use 11- or 12-point type (Times Roman or similar font) formatted to 8.5 in. x 11 in. letter size. - Submittals must include, in order, all sections outlined in the Submission Criteria section beginning on page 12. - Narrative text portion of the submittal (excludes executive summary and data snapshot) is limited to 20 pages of written content.
+A fillable PDF form can be found at the end of this Information Packet. - Separate applications may be submitted for independent subunits of a parent company, provided each operates regularly as an identifiable, cohesive and financially self-contained business.
+Subunits are classified according to the number of employees of their parent company. - If a subunit is named winner of the Award, no additional subunits of the parent company are eligible to apply.
+The parent company will remain eligible for future applications. - Submittals must be written in English. - Narrative submittals must use 11- or 12-point type (Times Roman or similar font) formatted to 8.5 in. x 11 in. letter size. - Submittals must include, in order, all sections outlined in the Submission Criteria section beginning on page 12. - Narrative text portion of the submittal (excludes executive summary and data snapshot) is limited to 35 pages of written content.
 Please include page numbers. - The principal discussions of the submittal are to be made in the narrative text with supporting documentation clearly referenced.
 Example: "These efforts resulted in a 79% reduction in waste," not "Waste was significantly reduced."

 - Supporting evidence, including appendices, shall include only data and documentation that most meaningfully and directly provide supporting evidence for statements made in the narrative text.
-The appendices are limited to 50 pages. - Clarity of language and presentation are essential, and care should be taken to avoid unnecessary technical terminology. - · Define all abbreviations. - In addition to the Submittal Application Form, submit a separate cover sheet including: title, main author/contact name, affiliation, complete mailing address, phone, fax and email address.
+The appendices are limited to 50 pages. - Clarity of language and presentation are essential, and care should be taken to avoid unnecessary technical terminology. - Define all abbreviations. - In addition to the Submittal Application Form, submit a separate cover sheet including: title, main author/contact name, affiliation, complete mailing address, phone, fax and email address.
 If at any time during the review or publication process this contact information changes, please contact the Campbell Award manager with the updated information. - An email acknowledgment will be sent to confirm the Submittal Packet has been received. - The Robert W. Campbell Award does not bear the responsibility for non-receipt or late receipt of any material sent. - The identity of each applicant is kept confidential.
 Only Award winners will be recognized and publicized.